Origin of the hidden energy scale and the $f$-ratio in geometrically frustrated magnets

 {\it Which peak is usually visible in experiments?} Often, due to insufficient temperature range, only one of the two peaks is seen in experiments and it is not always clear which peak this is, the low- or the high-temperature one.
 Our thinking in this paper is focused on data for GF magnets containing $3d$ elements with $\theta_W$ values comparable to or greater than $100 K$.
 As a result, there are few $C(T)$ measurements that capture this temperature region and the high-temperature peak (an exception is $NiGa_2S_4$, with $\theta_W = 80 K$~\cite{NakatsujiNambu:THAF}).

-By contrast, in rare-earth frustrated materials, such as $YbMgGaO_4$ ($\theta_W$ = 4 K)~\cite{Paddison:YbMgGaO} and $Ce_2Zr_2O_7$ ($\theta_W$ =0.6 K)~\cite{Gao:Ce2Zr2O7}, the experimentally observed peaks in $C(T)$ occur at at $2K$ and $0.2K$ respectively.
-Thus, it is reasonable to associate the peaks observed in those materials with the high-temperature peak in our simulations, while the low-temperature peak likely occurs below $50 mK$, the practical lower limit of most ultra-low temperature experiments.
+By contrast, in materials with low $\theta_W$, such as rare-earth frustrated materials, the higher-temperature peak is usually observed.
+For example, in $YbMgGaO_4$ ($\theta_W$ = 4 K)~\cite{Paddison:YbMgGaO} and $Ce_2Zr_2O_7$ ($\theta_W$ =0.6 K)~\cite{Gao:Ce2Zr2O7}, the peaks in $C(T)$ are observed, respectively, at $2K$ and $0.2K$.
+For such low temperatures of the higher-temperature peaks, the lower-temperature peaks should be expected at temperatures $T^*$ below the practical lower limit of most ultra-low-temperature experiments (around $50 mK$).

 {\it Effect of the magnetic field.} The low-temperature peak in the behaviour of $C(T)$ will be sensitive or insensitive to the external magnetic field, depending on the lattice and the range of interactions.
 For some lattices, such as the pyrochlore lattice~\cite{IsakovMoessnerSondhi:pyrochlorew=}, the ``bilayer kagome'' lattice of $SrCr_8Ga_4O_{19}$~\cite{Ramirez:SCGOentropy} and the hyperkagome lattice of $Na_4Ir_3O_8$~\cite{OkamotoTakagi:NaIrOheat,HopkinsonKim:NaIrOstates}, the Ising ground states have zero magnetization if the exchange interactions between spins are nearest-neighbour.
 As a result, all the low-energy states of the Heisenberg models that are adiabatically connected to those Ising states have zero magnetizations.
 For this reason, the low-temperature peak of $C(T)$ in these materials is independent of the magnetic field, as observed in experiments~\cite{Ramirez:SCGOentropy,OkamotoTakagi:NaIrOheat}.